people gathered in office meeting room

 Pick a corporate credit card provider that allows a regional contract instead of a separate contract for each market.
 This eliminates the need to wait for a new contract / card feed setup.

-4) Create a Global Model
+4) Create a global model

 Create a simple global model configuration which sets the groundwork for future scalable implementations.

-The global model helps define configuration specifics and ward off
+The global model helps define configuration specifics and ward off scope creep for markets.
+This reduces requirements gathering

 timelines, decision making, and complexity of system maintenance.